 These coins are employed to acknowledge and commemorate special accomplishments, promotions, and membership within the American military.

-The displaying of challenge coins may vary but should be intended to accentuate the aesthetic beauty of your challenge coin collection.
+The presentation of challenge coins can take various forms, but it should always be done with the intention of showcasing the aesthetic beauty of your collection of challenge coins.

 If you have the patience and the willpower, you can build your own display for your challenge coins.
 You can find this DIY tutorial on Youtube.com